makmonty/Gameput/README.md

 * `gamepad1` `gamepad2` `gamepad3` `gamepad4`... : The gamepad names are just the word _gamepad_ followed by its number
 * `1` `2` `3` `4` `L1` `L2` `R1` `R2` `start` `select` `leftanalogue` `rightanalogue` `padup` `paddown` `padleft` `padright`: The buttons of the gamepad.
 A gamepad might not have some of these buttons, but this list responds to a standard in gamepads.
 The _analogue_ buttons are analogue sticks pressed.
 * `leftanaloguehor` `leftanaloguevert` `rightanaloguehor` `rightanaloguevert`: The standard axes.
-When asking about an axis with the `INPUT.isPressed` function, if will only return true if the axis is pressed beyond the 0.1 or the -0.1 threshold.
+When asking about an axis with the `GAMEPUT.isPressed` function, if will only return true if the axis is pressed beyond the 0.1 or the -0.1 threshold.

 There's another way to ask about the buttons and axes, in case you don't like these names, or if you need more buttons and axes.